 Answer:

-Bats emits very high frequencies sounds from their mouth which when touches the prey, and gets reflected back to the bat.
+Bats emit very high-frequency sounds from their mouth, which, when they touch the prey, and gets reflected back to the bat.
 Then the bat detects these waves and estimates the distance and the direction of the prey.

 Q4.
 Explain how the human ear works.